 Our gynecologists understand that menopause and menopause symptoms — including hot flashes — can negatively impact your daily life.
 We are here to help minimize uncomfortable symptoms and improve your long-term health.

 At Weill Cornell Medicine, we are passionate about helping patients enjoy a full, healthy active life during perimenopause, menopause and postmenopause.

 Menopause affects everyone differently, making it important to receive care from a trained gynecologist who is committed to understanding and improving your individual symptoms.

-You and your doctor will discuss your symptoms and develop a unique treatment plan to minimize discomfort.
+During your visits, you and your gynecologist will discuss your symptoms and develop a unique treatment plan to minimize discomfort.
 Next, you will discuss ways to improve your overall health and well-being for many years to come.
-Our gynecologists will connect you with specialists at the Integrative Health and Well-Being Program, Women’s Heart Program and Iris Cantor Women’s Center, as well as specialists in endocrinology, psychiatry, neurology or urogynecology if necessary.

 Download our patient guide to learn more about our program ahead of your visit.